QUANT RESEARCH LAB

 SMA Crossover Strategy

 Uses two Simple Moving Averages — a fast one (short-term trend) and a slow one (long-term trend).
 When the fast SMA crosses above the slow SMA, it signals a buy (golden cross).
 When it crosses below, it signals a sell (death cross).
-Our engine tests hundreds of fast/slow combinations to find the optimal pair for each coin.
+We explore parameter ranges and validate with out-of-sample checks to reduce overfitting risk.

 Multi-SMA Consensus